-Figure 2.3.
-The logic of \mathbb{R} difference between figures 2.2 and 2.3: in the logic of sets, constants denote some of the same things that formulas denote.
-Definition 1, of formula (more precisely, \in -formula), makes it possible to prove theorems about the collection of formulas that will be useful for us.
-Indeed, the definition of formula is the kind of definition that can be described by either of two adjectives: it is - recursive, because it involves recurrent (repeated) application of certain rules; - inductive, because theorems about the collection of things with the given definition can by proved by induction.
+Our definition of formulas, Definition 1, is only slightly more sophisticated than this.
+The definition of formula does assume we have indefinite lists of constants and variables.
+We could assume that our constants are a, a', a'', and so on; and our variables, x, x', x'', and so on.
+That is, we could use the definition: - 1. a is a constant, and x is a variable. - 2.
+If s is a constant or variable, then s' is respectively a constant or variable.
+But there is no need now to be this precise about defining constants and variables.
+2.5.
+Recursion and induction Definition 1, of formula (more precisely, $\in$ -formula), makes it possible to prove theorems about the collection of formulas that will be useful for us. &lt;sup>14It appears that Europeans learned these numerals originally from The Short Treatise on Hindu Reckoning, written by Muhammad ibn Mūsā al-Khwārizmi around the year 825 [25, p.
+525].
+For him, the first place was the rightmost place; but he was writing left to right, in Arabic. &lt;sup>15Again, we shall be more precise in §7.1.
+The definition of formula is the kind of definition that can be described by either of two adjectives: it is - recursive, because it involves recurrent (repeated) application of certain rules; - inductive, because theorems about the collection of things with the given definition can by proved by induction.
 I prefer to call such a definition recursive, leaving the word inductive to describe the kind of proof that the definition allows.
-For example, the natural numbers can be given a recursive definition: - 1.
-0 is a natural number. - 2.
-If n is a natural number, then so is n + 1.
+For example, the natural numbers can be given a recursive definition: 1.
+0 is a natural number.

+2. If n is a natural number, then so is n + 1.